Nishantgoyal/docker_learning/udemy/docker-mastery/03.Creating_and_using_containers/index.md

 - To stop a running container: `docker container stop <container-id>`
 - To list all containers: `docker container ls -a`
 - To see logs of a running container: `docker container logs <container name/id>`
+- To see the list of running processes inside a container: `docker container top <container name/id>`

 ## What happens in 'docker container run'